jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 ```
 **TensorFlow Proper**

-TensorFlow proper needs to be extended to support a new virtual device (`PluggableDevice`) to represent a set of new third-party devices and a new stream executor platform (`PluggableDevicePlatform`) to create the device and related resources with the information registered from plugin.
+TensorFlow proper needs to be extended to support a new class `PluggableDevice` to represent a set of new third-party devices and a new stream executor platform (`PluggableDevicePlatform`) to create the device and related resources with the information registered from plugin.

 Two sets of classes need to be defined in TensorFlow proper.
 * Set 1: `PluggableDevice` related classes